Duleep Singh: Death

-Maharaja Duleep Singh died in Paris in 1893 at the age of 55, having seen India after the age of fifteen during only two brief, tightly controlled visits in 1860 (to bring his mother to England) and in 1863 (to cremate his mother's body).
+Maharaja Duleep Singh died inside a hotel in Paris on 23 October 1893, having seen India after the age of fifteen during only two brief, tightly controlled visits in 1861 (to bring his mother to England) and in 1863 (to cremate his mother's body).

 Maharaja Duleep Singh's wish for his body to be returned to India was not honoured, in fear of unrest, given the symbolic value the funeral of the son of the Lion of the Punjab might have caused and the growing resentment of British rule.
 His body was brought back to be buried according to Christian rites, under the supervision of the India Office, in Elveden Church beside the grave of his wife Maharani Bamba, and his son Prince Edward Albert Duleep Singh.
 The graves are located on the west side of the Church.